-I have taught hands-on professional development workshops on two topics — making pre-coated repair materials and creating synthetic textures — to conservators at leading national cultural heritage institutions, libraries, and museums across the US.
+I have taught hands-on professional development workshops on two topics — making pre-coated repair materials and creating synthetic textures for infills — to more than 120 conservators at leading national cultural heritage institutions, libraries, and museums across the US.
 I look forward to the continued development of these and new topics.

 “Pre-Coated Repair Materials” Winterthur Museum/University of Delaware Program in Art Conservation.
+Winterthur, DE.
 May 5-6, 2017.

 “FAIC Workshop: The Use and Creation of Pre-Coated Repair Materials” Amon Carter Museum of American Art, Ft.
 Worth, TX.
 February 24-27, 2016.

 “Adhesive Pre-Coated Paper Repair Materials” and “Synthetic Textured Repairs” Library of Congress Conservation Division.
+Washington, DC.
 August 10-11, 2015.

 “Adhesive Pre-Coated Paper Repair Materials” presented by The New England Guild of Bookworkers, in collaboration with the Dartmouth College Library Preservation Services.
+Hanover, NH.
 March 27-28, 2015.

 “Synthetic Textured Repairs” Sherman Fairchild Center for Book Conservation, Metropolitan Museum of Art.
+New York, NY.
 December 3, 2014.

 “Using Pre-Coated Repair Materials” Campbell Center for Historic Preservation Studies.
+Mt.
+Carroll, IL.
 October 2-4, 2014.

 “Pre-Coated Mending Materials Workshop” Sherman Fairchild Center for Book Conservation, Metropolitan Museum of Art.
+New York, NY.
 June 19-20, 2014.

 “Cast Composite Technique Workshop” NYU Goldsmith Conservation.
+New York, NY.
 November 17-18, 2011.
-For more information, see “Faux Leather Fix” in Progressions, New York University Libraries Newsletter, Volume 22, No.1, p5.
+“Faux Leather Fix” in Progressions, New York University Libraries Newsletter, Volume 22, No.1, p5.